Skip to main content

 You can start your application on the Graduate School website.

 Our admissions committee wants to gain as complete a picture of applicants as possible.
 We want to ensure that you are a good fit for the MIS program at NC State.
 We also want to make sure that the MIS program at NC State is a good fit for you!
 For us, that means understanding why you want to earn an MIS degree and how an MIS degree will help you meet your goals.
 It also means ensuring that you are prepared for a graduate program with a significant amount of reading and writing.
 We expect a strong record of academic or professional experience, but we do not require that you have a specific set of experiences or specific academic background.
 We recognize that the most intellectually rewarding classrooms are those in which students draw on a wide variety of backgrounds and experiences.
-To help us gain that more complete picture of you as an applicant, we ask that you write short answers of 300 to 400 words to the following two questions.

 1) Why do you want to earn an MIS degree?
 What intellectual or career goals do you hope it will help you achieve and how?